Merpati Nusantara Airlines Flight 836: Aircraft

+The aircraft involved was a Boeing 737-322 registered as PK-MDE, MSN 24600.
+It first flew on 16 March 1990 and entered service with United Airlines on 2 April 1990.
+It was delivered to Merpati Nusantara Airlines on 12 November 2009.
+The accident resulted the aircraft's write off.
+At the time of the accident, it had completed about 54,759 flight hours in 38,485 cycles.
+The auxiliary power unit (APU) had been unserviceable since 10 April 2010.

 Accident

 At 11:00 local time (02:00 UTC), Flight 836 overran the runway on landing at Rendani Airport, Manokwari, Indonesia on a scheduled domestic flight from Sorong Airport, Sorong.
-44 people were injured, including ten seriously.
-The flight was carrying 103 passengers and six crew.
+All 110 people on board survived, with 44 of them being injured, including 10 who were seriously injured and 34 who were minorly injured.
+The flight was carrying 103 passengers and 6 crew.
 The weather at the time was raining and misty.
 After departing the end of the runway, the aircraft struck some trees, tearing off the port wing.
 The fuselage ended up some 200 m beyond the end of the 2004 m long runway at Rendani Airport.
-The tail of the aircraft broke off and came to rest in the creek off the northern end of Runway 35.
-The pilot was reported to have over 16,000 hours total time and the co-pilot over 22,000 hours total time.
+The tail of the aircraft broke off and came to rest in the creek off the Northern end of Runway 35.
+The pilot was reported to have over 16,000 hours total flight time and the co-pilot over 22,000 hours.